top of page

 SAND CREEK NATIONAL HISTORIC SITE - SELF-GUIDED TOUR (NEAR EADS, CO):

-• Ongoing: The Contact Station at the Sand Creek National Historic Site outside of Eads, Co is open (closed federal holidays).
+• Ongoing Sunday, Monday, Thursday through Saturday (9:00am-4:00pm MT): The Contact Station at the Sand Creek National Historic Site outside of Eads, Co (near Chivington) is open (closed federal holidays).
 Note: Visitor Center in the town of Eads is closed until further notice due to cuts in federal government spending.
 For more information, visit Sand Creek Visitors Information .
 Please also visit the Sand Creek Massacre exhibit at History Colorado Center, 1200 N. Broadway, Denver 80203.

 Upcoming Archaeology Lectures